bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-07.md

 * * *

 # What To Hand In

-Your Lab Report should include:

-- A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions as asked.
-- A table with your frequencies for the Lotto numbers picked.
-- The names and roles of any collaborators in any parts of the exercise.
-- A record of how long you needed for this lab and what you learned.

 Please hand in:
 * zip-folder with your Lotto and (documented) TechSupport code
 * lab report as pdf (max.
 5 pages)